natashagogo/100-Days-Of-Swift-UI/README.md

     - Why does SwiftUI use structs for views?
     - What is behind the main SwiftUI view?
     - Why does modifier order matter?
-    - Why does SwiftUI use “some View” for its view type?
+    - Why does SwiftUI use `some View` for its view type?
 - Use conditional and environmental modifiers
 - Use Views as properties
 - Explain View composition